chung-jiwoong/BUSS386/README.md

 ---

-- If you find any typos, errors, or areas for improvement, please email me, submit a pull request, or report them on the discussion board.
+- If you find any typos, errors, or areas for improvement, please email me.

 - Lecture notes are continuously updated.
 Please check for the latest version before each class.